tamzid74/jobify/README.md

 # Jobify
+🌐 Jobify: Streamlining Job Search with Modern Technologies

+Jobify is a dynamic web application powered by React, MongoDB, React Router, Firebase Authentication, and JWT.
+It revolutionizes the job search experience, offering a seamless platform for both job seekers and employers.

-## Live site Link
+## Live Site Link

-Click here for live site: [https://jobify-74f3d.web.app/](https://jobify-74f3d.web.app/)
+Click here for the live site: [https://jobify-74f3d.web.app/](https://jobify-74f3d.web.app/)

 # Feature Of my site